-Here we explore CAD software designed for the Apple Mac®.
-We look at its native operating systems as well some CAD software running under Windows® using Parallels®, Bootcamp® or VM-Ware Fusion®.
-We touch on the pros and cons of choosing an Apple® Mac computer for CAD and list all the current available CAD software for Mac.
+Here we explore CAD software designed for Apple Mac®.
+We look at its native operating systems (OS X) as well some CAD software running under Windows® using Parallels®, Bootcamp® or VM-Ware Fusion®.
+We touch on the pros and cons of choosing an Apple® computer for CAD and list all the currently available CAD software for Mac.

 Be sure to read and answer the 7 Key Questions to Ask When Buying CAD for Mac article.
 This is a really important article that will help eliminate the wrong choices.